-It would not have been out of place to have Shy Baldwin sing recognizable hits from the era.
+It would not have been out of place for Shy Baldwin to sing recognizable hits from the era.
 Many of the touring artists of the day did not write their own material.
-With TV not yet ubiquitous, and nothing like MTV to fill the hours with original songs, an artist like Baldwin would have filled his live shows with as many standards of the era as he would have his own material.
+With TV not yet ubiquitous, and nothing like MTV to fill the hours with original songs, an artist like Baldwin would have filled his live shows with as many standards of the era as his own material.
 (Think, for instance, of Frank Sinatra, who sang hundreds of covers in his career.)

 Where did these songs come from?
 According to Showbiz411, the Palladinos had them commissioned for the new season: